cylc/cylc-uiserver/README.md

 as the hub using the
 `UIServer` namespace.

-Currently the UI Server accepts two configurations:
+Currently the UI Server accepts three configurations:

 * `c.UIServer.ui_build_dir`
 * `c.UIServer.ui_version`
+* `c.UIServer.logging_config`

 See the `cylc.uiserver.main.UIServer` file for details.